 I am interested in digital heritage, particularly the way in which the digital changes the heritage.
 That is, my research revolves around the study of changes brought by digital technology in the heritage field.

 I approach this historically, not only in the long decades that heritage institutions and their public have endured to reinvent themselves, but also by comparing the process of adopting digital technology to events found in the past.
 For this, I draw into the literature of Information Science.
-I further take an economic approach, identifying actors and roles in processes of production, distribution and consumption and by exploring mechanisms that reflect changes in value (e.g. consumer preference).
+I further take an economic approach, identifying actors, incentives, and roles in processes of production, distribution and consumption and by exploring mechanisms that reflect changes in value (e.g. consumer preference).

 There are three main lines of research in my work: